-The Food and Drug Administration recently approved a new vaccine for shingles called Shingrix (see Shingrix.com), which provides much better protection than the older vaccine, Zostavax.
-Kline, Shingrix is 97% effective in preventing shingles in people 50 to 69 years old, and 91 percent effective in those 70 and older. percent effective in your 50s; 64 percent effective in your 60s; 41 percent effective in your 70s; and 18 percent effective in your 80s. continues after a shingles rash has cleared - about 90 percent effective versus 65 percent effective. tection, the Center for Disease Control and Prevention recom-The rash typically occurs on mends that everyone age 50 and shingles, you still need these vaccinations because reoccurring cases are possible.
-The CDC also covered by insurance, including recommends that anyone previ- Medicare Part D prescription drug ously vaccinated with Zostavax be plans, but be aware that the shinrevaccinated with Shingrix.
+In addition to the rash, about f you're 50 or older, there's a 20 to 25 percent of those who get new shingles vaccine on the shingles go on to develop severe market that's far superior to nerve pain (postherpetic neuralgia, shingles can also cause strokes, encephalitis, spinal cord damage New Shingles Vaccine The Food and Drug Administration recently approved a new vaccine for shingles called Shingrix (see Shingrix.com), which provides much better protection than the older vaccine, Zostavax.
+Manufactured by GlaxoSmith-Kline, Shingrix is 97% effective in preventing shingles in people 50 to 69 years old, and 91 percent effective in those 70 and older.
+By comparison, Zostavax is 70 percent effective in your 50s; 64 percent effective in your 60s; 41 percent effective in your 70s; and 18 percent effective in your 80s.
+Shingrix is also better than Zos-But you can't catch shingles from tavax in preventing nerve pain that continues after a shingles rash has cleared - about 90 percent effective versus 65 percent effective.
+Because of this enhanced protection, the Center for Disease Control and Prevention recom-The rash typically occurs on mends that everyone age 50 and Monitoring is on a paid sub- one side of the body as a band older, receive the Shingrix vacscription basis, and customers of of blisters that extends from the cine, which is given in two doses, Even if you've already had Across the street from Eden Hospital shingles, you still need these vaccinations because reoccurring revaccinated with Shingrix.
 You should also know that Shingrix can cause some adverse side muscle pain, fatigue, headache, fe- of "The Savvy Senior" book. ver and upset stomach.

-Shingrix is (or will soon be) gles vaccines are not always well covered.
-Jim Miller is a contributor to effects for some people, including the NBC Today show and author
+Shingrix is (or will soon be) cases are possible.
+The CDC also covered by insurance, including recommends that anyone previ- Medicare Part D prescription drug ously vaccinated with Zostavax be plans, but be aware that the shingles vaccines are not always well covered.
+Jim Miller is a contributor to effects for some people, including the NBC Today show and author Reverse Mortgage Live more comfortably today, and be better prepared for tomorrow.